mattokc35/AirbnbScrapeAndSearcher/README.md

 *note: Children and infants currently not working*

-This program runs an Airbnb search and returns what page your listing lands on.
+This program runs an Airbnb searches and returns what page your listing lands on for each search.
 Additionally, it scrapes data about your listing and all other listings found in the search, and writes this data to both a .csv and .txt file.

 # Installing Requirements